 7. Costa del Este

 The Panama Viejo ruins border Costa del Este.
-Aside from a short visit there, you’ll need a car or public transportation to get into downtown where there are more places of touristic interest to explore.
+Aside from a short visit there, you’ll need a car or public transportation to get downtown where there are more places of tourist interest to explore.

 Because of how modern it is, Costa del Este offers good wheelchair accessibility.
 The terrain is mostly flat and most shops and restaurants are wheelchair accessible.